Network Dynamism:

 Instead of paying rent to acquire customers, they can become native components of the apps consumers use every day.
 Instead of forcing consumers through antiquated service channels, they can deliver network features with the same seamless experience as ordering an Uber or sending a Venmo payment.

 This isn’t about carriers building better apps.
-It’s about becoming part of the apps consumers already live inside.
+It’s about becoming part of the apps consumers already live inside so networks can finally power differentiated digital experiences while capturing their fair share of value.

 The New Value Chain: Only Contributors Allowed